exbotanical/ys/docs/guide/basic-tutorial.md

 |GET /|200|
 |POST /|405|

-Notice Ys handles 404 Not Found and 405 Method Not Allowed by default.
+Notice Ys handles `404 Not Found` and `405 Method Not Allowed` by default.
 You can learn how to set your own handlers for these situations in the [Routing Documentation](../documentation/routing.md).
 Because we only registered `root_handler` at `GET /`, sending a `POST` request to `/` will result in a 405.
-Similarly, un-registered paths yield 404.
+Similarly, requests to non-registered paths yield 404.

 Next, let's discuss the `root_handler` function and implement some server logic.